How do I establish guardianship for an incapacitated adult in North Carolina and protect their assets from Medicaid estate recovery?

 Establishing Guardianship for an Incapacitated Adult

 In North Carolina, you start by filing a petition in the clerk of superior court where the person resides.
-Under N.C.G.S. § 35A-1211, your petition must describe the adult’s functional limitations and include a physician’s medical report.
-You must notify the proposed ward, close family members and the clerk’s office.
+Under N.C.G.S. § 35A-1211, your petition must describe the adult’s functional limitations.
+You must notify the proposed ward and other persons entitled to notice under North Carolina law.

 The court will schedule a hearing.
-At the hearing, the judge reviews evidence and hears testimony.
-If the judge finds the person cannot manage personal or financial affairs, the court appoints a guardian under N.C.G.S. § 35A-1214.
-The guardian then files a bond and letters of guardianship.
+At the hearing, the clerk reviews evidence and hears testimony, and a jury may be involved if requested.
+If the clerk finds the person incompetent, the clerk appoints a guardian under N.C.G.S. § 35A-1214.
+The guardian then files any required bond and receives letters of guardianship.
 The guardian must act in the ward’s best interest and report regularly to the court.

 Protecting Assets from Medicaid Estate Recovery